You can order your latte before you leave the house.

 3. Establish Your (Responsive) Expertise

-This is going to knock your socks off …
+This is going to knock your socks off and maybe break your heart a little bit …

 - Companies take an average of 38.35 hours to respond to leads.